We’re a small school with a BIG heart!

 - Our approach to teaching and learning is holistic in that it aims to serve the “whole child”, meaning we place importance not only on the development of language and math skills, but also on daily physical activity, the arts, science and social studies, as well as the development of each student’s emotional intelligence.

 - We value authentic learning experiences and recognize that learning is not limited by the four walls of a classroom.
-This means you will see GlenOak students in a variety of learning contexts: from our huge kitchen space, to the GlenOak Grand Hall, to our substantial outdoor space, and to even the community beyond.
+This means you will see GlenOak students in a variety of learning contexts: from our huge kitchen space, to the GlenOak Grand Hall, to our substantial outdoor space, and even to the community beyond.

 - We follow the Ontario Curriculum and have expertise in creating Individual Education Plans (IEPs) that specifically outline the educational programming required to best meet the learning needs of our students.